Mortal Kombat (film series): Mortal Kombat Legends: Scorpion's Revenge (2020)

 A direct-to-video animated film called Mortal Kombat Legends: Scorpion's Revenge was released by Warner Bros.
 Animation on digital April 14, 2020, and on Blu-ray, DVD, and 4K Ultra HD on April 28.
 The film is directed by Ethan Spaulding and written by Jeremy Adams.
 The voice cast includes Patrick Seitz as Scorpion, Steve Blum as Sub-Zero, Darin De Paul as Quan Chi, Jordan Rodrigues as Liu Kang, Joel McHale as Johnny Cage, & Jennifer Carpenter as Sonya Blade.
 Kevin Michael Richardson also reprises his role of Goro from the 1995 live action film.
 The film's premise centers around Scorpion seeking revenge on those who murdered his family and clan, after being resurrected by Quan Chi, while Liu Kang, Johnny Cage, and Sonya Blade are chosen to participate in the Mortal Kombat tournament to save Earthrealm from Outworld.

 Mortal Kombat Legends: Battle of the Realms (2021)

 A sequel, entitled Mortal Kombat Legends: Battle of the Realms, with most of the cast and crew from Scorpion's Revenge, was released on August 31, 2021.

 Mortal Kombat Legends: Cage Match (2023)

-In an interview in October 2022, Jeremy Adams revealed that he is writing the 4th Mortal Kombat Legends film.
+In an interview in October 2022, Jeremy Adams revealed that he was writing the 4th Mortal Kombat Legends film.
 It serves as a prequel to Scorpion's Revenge.